 The name ‘Yom HaAtzma’ut’ means ‘Independence Day’.
-On the fifth of Iyar, 5708, which corresponded with the 14 May 1948, the Provisional State Council proclaimed the State of Israel.
+On the fifth of Iyar, 5708, which corresponded with the 14th of May 1948, the Provisional State Council proclaimed the State of Israel.
 Yom HaAtzma’ut is a national holiday in Israel and is also celebrated by Jews around the world, although generally not by haredi (ultra-Orthodox) Jews.

 Jews have lived in the Land of Israel for nearly 4000 years, going back to the period of the Biblical patriarchs (c.1900 BCE).
 The story of Jewish life in ancient Israel is recorded in detail in the Hebrew Bible (called the “Old Testament” by Christians).

 The dispersion of the Jewish people is traditionally dated from the destruction of their Temple in Jerusalem.
-In the ensuing years the greater part of the Jewish population went into exile as captives, slaves and refugees, although Galilee remained a centre of Jewish institutions and learning until the sixth century CE.
+In the ensuing years the greater part (but not all) of the Jewish population went into exile as captives, slaves and refugees, although Galilee remained a centre of Jewish institutions and learning until the sixth century CE.
 Through the centuries of their exile, the hope for redemption of the land of Israel remained a focal point of the Jewish religion and national identity.

 Religious Zionism therefore remained a constant for the two thousand years from the time of the exile.
 Political Zionism, which aimed to restore a Jewish homeland in Palestine, only emerged as a movement in Europe during the 19th century.
 In 1897 journalist Theodore Herzl convened the first Zionist Congress at Basel in Switzerland.
 The congress comprised 204 representatives of Jewish communities and created the World Zionist Organisation.